nguyenchiemminhvu/CPP_Build_Toolchain/GNU_Make/README.md

 #### Practice Implicit Rules

 Knowing this, we can now create a Makefile to build a C++ program without explicitly telling Make how to do the compilation.
-Check the below sample Makefile:
+Check the below sample Makefile which is applied for the sample project: [GNU_Make/SampleProjects/02_MultipleSourceFiles](https://github.com/nguyenchiemminhvu/CPP_Build_Toolchain/tree/master/GNU_Make/SampleProjects/02_MultipleSourceFiles)

 ```